jack-norrie/dotfiles/README.md

 The following software are roughly listed in the order in which they should be installed.

 ### Terminal Emulator
 I use wezterm as my terminal eumlator.
 It uses true colour and by default comes with a nerd-font installed, meaning that it can immediately benefit from terminal cosmetic upgrades.
-Furthermore it has good compatability across different operating system and is configured with lua, meaning it is easily extendable.
+Furthermore, it has good compatability across different operating system and is configured with lua, meaning it is easily extendable.

 ### Shell
 This environemnt is setup with a `zsh` shell in mind.
 You can check if this is your default shell using `echo $SHELL`.
 If this is not the default shell of your operating system use the following commands: